2 min read

 The TPO exception explained

-The treatment, payment, and operations (TPO) exception permits covered entities, such as healthcare providers, to use and share PHI without requiring patient authorization for specific purposes directly related to treatment, payment, and healthcare operations.
+The TPO exception, therefore, permits covered entities, such as healthcare providers, to use and share PHI without requiring patient authorization for specific purposes directly related to treatment, payment, and healthcare operations.

 What is "Treatment" under the TPO exception?

 The "Treatment" component of the TPO exception allows covered entities to use and disclose PHI for patient care purposes.
-This includes activities like:
+That includes activities like:

 For instance, when a primary care physician refers a patient to a specialist, they may share relevant medical records and test results to ensure the patient receives the best possible care.
 The TPO exception enables this sharing of PHI, as it directly contributes to the patient's treatment.
 However, sharing those records must still be done securely via HIPAA compliant email, for example.